-Cancer treatment will largely depend on how advanced the disease is, the type of cancer, and the pet's age and
+Cancer treatment will largely depend on how advanced the disease is, the type of cancer, and the pet's age and overall

-overall health.
+health.
 Options usually include

-surgery, chemotherapy, radiation, immunotherapy, photodynamic therapy,
+surgery, chemotherapy, radiation, immunotherapy, photodynamic therapy, cryosurgery,

 Even if your pet is diagnosed with cancer for which there is no effective treatment or your pet did not respond to a

-veterinary clinical trial may provide options to try new investigational therapies.
+traditional treatment, enrollment in a veterinary clinical trial may provide options to try new investigational therapies.
+The

-To find more information about open veterinary oncology clinical trials, please visit the
+Trials sections.
+To learn more about veterinary clinical trials in general, please visit the Pet Clinical Trials section.

-Prior to initiating any type of cancer treatment for your pet, including alternative therapies, you should consult with a
+Prior to initiating any type of cancer treatment for your pet, including alternative therapies such as holistic medicine or

 Factors to consider prior to initiating any type of cancer treatment

-• Confirmation of diagnosis - make sure that your pet's diagnosis has been confirmed by tissue biopsy
+• Confirmation of diagnosis - make sure that your pet's diagnosis has been confirmed by tissue biopsy whenever

-whenever possible prior to initiating any type of cancer treatment.
+possible prior to initiating any type of cancer treatment.

 • Consultation with a specialist - your regular veterinarian is not trained in cancer diagnosis/treatment and you

-should not initiate any type of cancer treatment without consulting a board certified veterinary oncologist either
+should not initiate any type of cancer treatment without consulting a board certified veterinary oncologist either in

 • Second opinions of diagnoses and treatments - beware that there are some doctors who may recommend

-treatment based mostly on their financial gain rather than medical necessity, and it would be wise for you and
+treatment based mostly on their financial gain rather than medical necessity, and it would be wise for you and your

 • Define the goal of the treatment - is the treatment goal to cure the pet of cancer or to only relieve some of the